Funds

 • Certified copies of birth and marriage certificates (apostilled if necessary)

-4. Research Healthcare and Safety
+4. Research healthcare and safety

-5. Understand Tax and Residency Rules
+5. Understand tax and residency rules

-6. Create a 6–12 Month Timeline
+6. Create a 6–12 month timeline

 Investment Visa Also known as “Golden Visas,” these programs grant residency in exchange for property purchases or capital investments.
-Examples include Greece, Spain, and Portugal, with thresholds starting around €250,000.
+Examples include Greece and Portugal.
+Note: Spain's Golden Visa program ended in April 2025.
+Thresholds now start at €400,000-€800,000 for Greece (varies by region) and €500,000 for Portugal (investment funds only; real estate no longer qualifies).

 visa options explained in detail